Deepwater Horizon (2016): An Insane, Honorable Retelling

 How exciting!
 My first review!
+Mark Wahlberg’s next film, Deepwater Horizon, has the honorable distinction of being the film that started my critical pursuits.
 All reviews will be spoiler free unless there is a lot of requests for a more in-depth discussion of the film.

 Deepwater Horizon is directed by Peter Berg and stars Marky Mark Wahlberg alongside his funky bunch (just kidding), Kurt Russell, Kate Hudson, and others.
 The movie centers completely around the worst oil rig disaster in U.S. history which occurred on board the Deepwater Horizon offshore drilling rig in 2010 and its immediate aftermath.